digital-chemistry-laboratory/morfeus/docs/local_force.rst

 The local modes approach needs the normal modes in internalcoordinates, here called *internal modes*, as well as the normal mode force constants.
-The internal modes can either be read from file or calculated with Steriplus.
+The internal modes can either be read from file or calculated with morfeus.
 Specifically, the internal modes can be computed from the normal modes and the Wilson B matrix.
 For local frequencies, additional input is needed.